A regularity result for shortest generalized billiard trajectories in convex bodies in $\mathbb{R}^n$: Constructing closed billiard trajectories

-As before, we let be the supporting hyperplane of $T$ which contains $F_{j+1}$.
-On the one hand we have

-On the other hand $n_{j+1}-n_j \in -N_T(p_{j+1})$.
-Thus $n_{j+1}-n_j$ is a multiple of $n_T(p_{j+1})$.
-This yields $\ell(p)-\ell(p') = 0$. \epf For each choice of $F_1,\ldots ,F_m$ the algorithm needs to solve the following tasks: Calculate the rank of an $(n\times m)$-matrix, solve an SOCP with $n+m+1$ constraints and $n+1$ variables, solve an $(n+1)\times m$ system of linear equations, solve an LP with $mf$ constraints and $n+2$ variables, where $f$ is the number of facets of $T$.
-All these tasks are solvable in polynomial time (with respect to the dimension $n$ and the number of facets of $T$), see for instance \cite{Nesterov1994}.
-However, there are $\sum_{j=2}^{n+1} \binom{f}{j}j!$ possibilities to choose at least $2$ but at most $n+1$ facets, respecting their order.
+For each choice of $F_1,\ldots ,F_m$, the algorithm needs to solve the following tasks: Calculate the rank of an $(n\times m)$-matrix, solve an SOCP with $n+m+1$ constraints and $n+1$ variables, solve an $(n+1)\times m$ system of linear equations, and solve an LP with $mf$ constraints and $n+2$ variables, where $f$ is the number of facets of $T$.
+All these tasks are solvable in polynomial time (with respect to the dimension $n$ and the number of facets of $T$); see for instance \cite{Nesterov1994}.
+However, there are \beqq \sum_{j=2}^{n+1} \binom{f}{j}j!\eeqq possibilities to choose at least $2$ but at most $n+1$ facets, respecting their order.
 We can slightly improve this number since a cyclic shift of the chosen facets $F_1,\ldots ,F_m$ will yield a similar (but shifted) result.
-This leaves us with $\sum_{j=2}^{n+1} \binom{f}{j}(j-1)!$ possibilities.
+This leaves us with \beqq \sum_{j=2}^{n+1} \binom{f}{j}(j-1)!\eeqq possibilities.
 The calculations for each of these possibilities are independent of each other.
 Therefore, we utilize parallel computing to accelerate the algorithm.